The Top 8 Gambling Destinations in the World

 5. London, England

-London is a gambler’s paradise, with no rigid anti-gambling laws like in the States.
+London is a gambler’s paradise, with no rigid anti-gambling laws to worry about.
 Anyone (over the age of 18) can bet on pretty much anything.
 If you happen to be across the pond when your favorite team is playing in the NFL or NBA, you’ll have no problem finding a sportsbook that’s taking wagers.

 Check out some of the fancier casinos (like The Ritz Club or The Hippodrome), but there are also smaller, more casual sportsbooks that can be found all along the high streets.